WHAT REASONING IS AND

 chance of attaining them, we must cultivate the habit of thinking clearly

-that end.
-Indeed, it isn't only the personal and global calamities we hope to avoid, but the new levels of prosperity and well-being
+tool to this end.
+Indeed, it isn't only the personal and global calamities we hope to avoid, but

 we mean to achieve, which hang in the balance.